aryelgois/Medools/README.md

 [This class][ModelManager] tracks every model loaded during a request.
 It aims to avoid model duplication, mainly in foreign keys.

+#### Models cache

+Internally, a cache for each model is kept in the base [Model] class, containing the model's columns grouped in different keys.
+It is generated automatically and calls the `patchHook()`.
+To access the cache for a specific model, call `$model_class::getCache()`, where `$model_class` is the Fully Qualified Class.
+Instances of a given model shares the same cache.

 # Configuring a Model